-The Pros and Cons of Payroll Business Loans
+What Are The Top Pros and Cons of Payroll Business Loans?

 The term payroll business loan is often lumped together with other business financing solutions well-suited for payroll funding.
-This might include invoice financing, merchant cash advances, working capital loans, business lines of credit, and term loans.
+This might include funding options such as invoice financing, merchant cash advances, working capital loans, business lines of credit, and term loans.

 You can use any one of these financing options to finance payroll because their funding processes are quick.